 MAP 2302.
-ORDINARY DIFFERENTIAL EQUATIONS:

-Three Credits, Three Hours.
+ORDINARY DIFFERENTIAL EQUATIONS: Three Credits, Three Hours.
 (On Demand) Topics include methods of solution of ordinary differential equations, linear and non-linear systems of differential equations, and boundary value problems.
 Methods include operators, undetermined coefficients, variation of parameters, Laplace transforms, and series solutions.
 Prerequisite: MAC 2312 with a grade of "C" or better.

 MGF 1106.
-MATHEMATICS FOR LIBERAL ARTS I:

-Three Credits, Three Hours.
+MATHEMATICS FOR LIBERAL ARTS I: Three Credits, Three Hours.
 (Fall, Spring, Summer) The major topics may include the following: systematic counting; probability; statistics; history of mathematics; geometry; sets; and logic.
 You may need access to an online learning site, which is free with a new text, or access may be purchased online.
 A scientific calculator may be required.
-Prerequisite: MAT 1033 with a grade of C or better or a suitable placement score.
+Prerequisites: Grades of "C" or better in MAT 1033 and REA 0017C or suitable math and reading placement scores.

 MGF 1107.
-MATHEMATICS FOR LIBERAL ARTS II: Three
+MATHEMATICS FOR LIBERAL ARTS II: Three Credits.

-Credits.
 Three Hours.
 (Fall and on Demand) Appropriate for liberal arts students who plan to concentrate in field that requires no specialized mathematics beyond general education level.
 Includes topics on numeration systems, selected topics from number theory, financial mathematics, linear & exponential growth, linear programming and introduction to networks.
 MGF 1107 can be taken before, after, or at same time as MGF 1106.
-You may need access to an online learning site, which is free with a new text, or access may be purchased online A scientific calculator may be required Prerequisite: MAT 1033 with a grade of C or better or suitable placement test score on post secondary readiness test.
+You may need access to an online learning site, which is free with a new text, or access may be purchased online.
+A scientific calculator may be required.
+Prerequisites: Grades of "C" or better in MAT 1033 and REA 0017C or suitable math and reading placement scores.